martinpaljak/cdoc/README.md

 | CDOC 2.0 | AES-256 GCM     | RSA 2048 PKCS#1 v1.5                   | ODF (ZIP)     | Recommended        |
 | CDOC 2.0 | AES-256 GCM     | ECDH-ES secp384r1 <br> AES-256 Key Wrap| ODF (ZIP)     | Recommended        |

 At this moment (16 Nov 2017), the software available for Estonian ID-card from [installer.id.ee](https://installer.id.ee) supports only CDOC 1.0.
 Support for CDOC 1.1 is planned.
-Status of CDOC 2.0 plans is unknown.
+Status or scope of CDOC 2.0 plans is unknown.

 Thus, when using CDOC 2.0 encryption format (with `-2`) the receiver must also use this utility for decryption.
 Usage of CDOC 2.0 is recommended, as it produces _significantly_ smaller files than CDOC 1.x.

 The default format is CDOC 1.1.
 To force the usage of the deprecated CDOC 1.0 version, specify `-legacy`.
+Make sure that you know the software capabilities and preferences of the receiver before sending out encrypted files.

 ## Similar projects
  * qdigidoc